Blendify/blender-manual/blender_docs/manual/editors/3dview/startup_scene.rst

 Mini Axis
    Shows the axes of world coordinate system as plain lines with name.
 Object Info
    Shown in brackets is the current frame.
-Followed by the name of the :ref:`active object <object-active>` and in brackets (<>) the :doc:`/animation/markers` name on the current frame.
+Followed by the name of the :ref:`active object <object-active>`.
+   And optionally the selected :doc:`shape key </animation/shape_keys/index>` and in brackets (<>) the :doc:`/animation/markers` name on the current frame.
+   The color of the Object Info is set by the`/animation/state_colors` (keyframe only).

-.. saving the startup scene, rendering the startup scene and part of the startup file
+.. saving the startup scene part of the startup file, rendering the startup scene